 What Time Does Child Benefit Get Paid in 2026?
 UK Payment Guide

-What Time Does Child Benefit Usually Arrive in Your Bank Account?
+What time does the Child Benefit Usually Arrive in Your Bank Account?

 However, this timing can vary.
 Some banks deposit funds shortly after midnight, while others may take until later in the morning, especially if it’s a busy banking period such as around holidays or end-of-month processing.